 Which comes first – Vision or Mission?
-In our view vision (clearly defined strategic direction) should always come first.
-If you don’t know where you are going (big goal, looking to the future) how do you know what you need to do to get there (mission)?
+Frankly, why should I care?
+In our view, vision (clearly defined strategic direction) should always come before mission, because if you don’t know where you are going (desired impact) how do you know what you need to do to get there (mission)?